Obtaining a police report for a car accident in Florida generally entails the following:

 - Any other useful evidence or documentation

-Your lawyer will collect evidence for your case.
-They will also document your losses through medical records, bills, income reports, and other sources that indicate your accident-related damages.
+Your lawyer will collect all relevant evidence for your case.
+They will also document your losses using medical records, bills, income reports, and other sources that indicate your accident-related damages.

 Can You Recover Compensation for a Car Accident in Florida?

 You may file a personal injury lawsuit, wrongful death lawsuit, or insurance claim after your accident.
-These actions may provide compensation for:
+If successful, one of these actions may provide compensation for:

 Any medical cost related to your accident may be recoverable.
 This includes: